VictorPaschoalini/DS_SkillHighlight/README.md

 # DataSciencePortfolio
-A collection of data science projects to showcase basic skills
+A collection of data science projects to showcase basic my skills.